serverless/dashboard/docs/integrations/enable-monitoring-features.md

 ## Enabling Traces
-Enabling traces allows you to inspect the [detailed interactions of a function invocation](../product/traces.md) and [get real time invocation events in dev-mode](../product/logs.md#real-time-invocation-events).
+Enabling Traces allows you to inspect the [detailed interactions of a function invocation](../product/traces.md) and [get real time invocation events in dev-mode](../product/logs.md#real-time-invocation-events).
 This works by including a language specific SDK in your Lambda Function by adding an [layer](../glossary.md#lambda-layer) to your function.
-Enabling tracing will also add additional [encoded information](./data-sources-and-roles.md#encoded-log-information) to your logs.
+Enabling Tracing will also add additional [encoded information](./data-sources-and-roles.md#encoded-log-information) to your logs.

-While enabling traces will not affect the performance of your Lambda functions, it will result in additional billable compute time, and log content.
+While enabling Traces will not affect the performance of your Lambda functions, it will result in additional billable compute time, and log content.
 This will result in some increase in cost for Cloudwatch and Lambda services for high volume functions.

 **Note: Tracing is only currently supported on Node.js functions**

 ## Enabling Dev Mode
 Enabling dev mode allows you to [stream real time logs](../product/logs.md#real-time-logging) for your Lambda function.
-This approach also [adds a layer](../glossary.md#lambda-layer) to your function but does so [external](data-sources-and-roles.md#external-extension) from your function.
-This means you can enable dev mode ona any runtime but there will be a small impact to your Lambda costs.
+This approach also [adds a layer](../glossary.md#lambda-layer) to your function but does so [externally](data-sources-and-roles.md#external-extension) from your function.
+This means you can enable dev mode on any runtime and there will be little to no impact to your Lambda cost and performance.

 ## Metric Collection
 Metrics are collected for all functions by default, and can not be disabled on a per function basis